schmiega/geovariables/README.md

 This article documents the variables and functions developed for a demo-dashboard to showcase functionalities that are made possible by geographical information.
 The functions are written to be easily applyable on tables that include client GPS locations by adding the locations of the branches as a separate table.

-**Warning**: some of the functions contain filters and calculations that are specific to the region of Nigeria.
+:warning: **Warning**: some of the functions contain filters and calculations that are specific to the region of Nigeria.
 In order to be used for other regions, these must be adjusted!

 The following variables were established by using the functions in the next section.